larryhui7/larryhui7.github.io/content/projects/heat-transfer-channels/index.md

 fprintf('Nusselt Number (Nu) (heated): %.4f\n', Nusselt_heated);
 ```

-### Complex Cross-Section
+### Task III

-This case uses the same base code as the 4:1 passage, however there are three major differences.
+Again, effectively the same code as Task I, however there are three major differences.
 We break the sweeping loops into three separate for loops so that we are able to change the $x$ extent of the looping for each.
 We have $i$ varying from 2 to 15 in the low section, 7 to 15 in the middle section, and 7 to 20 in the top section.
 The first major difference is the iterative scheme.
 We are doing region-based sweeps where the domain is separated three regions—lower, middle, and upper—each with its own looping indices.
 This allows different parts of the domain to be solved in sequence due to the complex geometry.

 ---

 ## Results and Discussion

-### 4:1 Aspect Ratio Rectangular Passage
+### Task I Results and Discussion

-We first analyze the 4:1 aspect ratio rectangular passage, generating 3D surface plots of the $w$ and $T$ fields, and 2D plots to analyze the results.
+In Task I, we were asked to generate 3D surface plots of the $w$ and $T$ fields, and 2D plots as necessary to analyze the results.

 <div style="display: grid; grid-template-columns: repeat(2, 1fr); gap: 16px; margin: 24px 0;">
   <figure style="text-align: center; margin: 0;">